catseye/SixtyPical/tests/SixtyPical Analysis.md

     |     st off, c
     |     add score, 1999
     | }
     ?
-UnmeaningfulOutputError: a in main
+ForbiddenWriteError: a in main

 ### sub ###